vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 Participles of the `a`-aorist.

 852\. a.
-The active participles `tṛpánt, ríṣant` or `rī́ṣant, vṛdhánt, çiṣánt, çucánt, sádant`, and (in participial compounds, 1309) `kṛtant`-, `guhant`-, `vidant`- (all RV.), are to be assigned with plausibility to this aorist.
+The active participles `tṛpánt, ríṣant` or `rī́ṣant, vṛdhánt, śiṣánt, śucánt, sádant`, and (in participial compounds, 1309) `kṛtant`-, `guhant`-, `vidant`- (all RV.), are to be assigned with plausibility to this aorist.

 b\.
-Likewise the middle participles `guhámāna, dhṛṣámāṇa, dásamāna` (?), `nṛtámāna, çucámāna`, and perhaps `vṛdhāná, sridhāná`.
+Likewise the middle participles `guhámāna, dhṛṣámāṇa, dásamāna` (?), `nṛtámāna, śucámāna`, and perhaps `vṛdhāná, sridhāná`.

 Irregularities of the `a`-aorist.